JadBghiel/ls/README.txt

 KNOWN ISSUES:
-- the -r flag shows all file in reverse order (as opposed to just the not hidden files)
+- multiple flags doesnt work sometimes?: not sure tho
-- multiple flags doesnt work sometimes?: not sure tho the -d flag doesnt work
+- the -d flag doesnt work ?
 - the main have coding style issue
 - the -a flag doesnt sort the thing alphabetically
 - used qsort() instead of custom made lexicographical sorting function